 - In Part 1, Twilight's first reaction to reuniting with the fake Cadance is to wiggle her rump in her face.
 Later, the real Cadance returns the favour, although the actual wiggling occurs off-screen.
 (Sure, It Makes Sense in Context, but wow.)

 - In "Three's a Crowd" Twilight makes quite a big deal over how happy she is that she and Cadance will get to spend time together, and how frustrated she is that Discord tries to get between them.
+After she makes a remark about finally spending some quality time together, Cadance does this sort of awkward grin-nod, and out of context it looks kind of funny.

 - During the "You'll Play a Part" song from "Twilight's Kingdom - Part 1", Cadance tells Twilight "You're gifted and you are strong," at which Twilight blushes.